ibm-cloud-docs/key-protect/terraform-setup.md

 ## Installing Terraform and configuring resources for {{site.data.keyword.keymanagementserviceshort}}
 {: #install-terraform}

-Provisioning a new {{site.data.keyword.keymanagementserviceshort}} Dedicated instance is available through the {{site.data.keyword.cloud}} console UI and the IBM Cloud CLI.
-Creating new {{site.data.keyword.keymanagementserviceshort}} Dedicated instances with Terraform is not supported. you can, however, use Terraform to provision resources like keys.
-To do this, the environment variable `IBMCLOUD_KP_API_ENDPOINT` must be set to the public or private API endpoint of the specific {{site.data.keyword.keymanagementserviceshort}} Dedicated instance.
-{: important}

 Before you can create an authorization by using Terraform, make sure that you have completed the following: